WSU-kduncan/cs3900-restaurantorders/uiux-design.md

 * user flow description of behavior
 * wireframe that reflects understanding of Jakob's Ten Usability Heuristics and Gestalt Principles

+1. **Start**

+    The user begins at the home page, where they see a simple layout of the restaurant.

+2. **Select Create New Order**

+    The user selects the 'Create' button on the sidebar.

+3. **Select Table Number**

+    The user is prompted to select the table number for the order.

+4. **Select View Order**

+    The user will be shown a list or current orders and there statuses

 ---
 ## Create